Fred Trump: Personal life

 Trump was a teetotaler (Note: According to Timothy L. O'Brien's review of Too Much and Never Enough (2020) by Trump's granddaughter Mary L. Trump, "Fred Sr., a teetotaler, kept an elegant bar outfitted with everything but alcohol ... guarded" by a number of cigar store Indians.) and an authoritarian parent, imposing strict table manners and curfews, as well as forbidding cursing, lipstick, and snacking between meals.
-At the end of his day, Trump would receive a report from Mary on the children's actions and, if necessary, decide upon disciplinary actions.
+At the end of his day, Trump would receive a report from Mary on the children's behavior and, if necessary, decide upon disciplinary actions.
 Additionally, the mansion featured a surveillance system and an intercom, which Trump used to censure his children.
 He took his children to building sites to collect empty bottles to return for the deposits.
-The boys had paper routes, and in bad weather he would let them make their deliveries in a limousine.
+The boys had paper routes, but in bad weather he would let them make their deliveries in a limousine.
 Trump discouraged interests such as playing music.
 According to Fred Jr.'s daughter, Mary L. Trump, Fred Sr. wanted his oldest son to be "invulnerable" in personality so he could take over the family business, but Fred Jr. was the opposite.
 Trump instead coached Donald to become his business heir, telling him to "be a killer" and "You are a king."
 Mary L. Trump states that Fred Sr. "dismantled [Fred Jr.] by devaluing and degrading every aspect of his personality" and mocked him for his decision to become an airline pilot.
 In 1981, Fred Jr. died at age 42 from complications of alcoholism.

 According to Donald Trump, while his mother was watching the 1953 coronation of Elizabeth II on television, Fred said while pacing around, "For Christ's sake, Mary.
 Enough is enough, turn it off.
 They're all a bunch of con artists."
-Also in the 1950s, Fred became an admirer of Protestant minister Norman Vincent Peale, the author of The Power of Positive Thinking (1952), due to his businesslike approach to life and Christianity.
+Also in the 1950s, Fred became an admirer of Norman Vincent Peale, the author of The Power of Positive Thinking (1952), due to his businesslike approach to life and Christianity.
 (Note: Peale was involved in various right-wing political groups, including a coalition of ministers and industrialists opposed to the New Deal and associated with the America First policy opposing U.S. entry into World War II.
 Peale was also an associate of Republican presidents Richard Nixon and Ronald Reagan.)
 Trump and his family attended sermons by Peale at Manhattan's Marble Collegiate Church.
 Trump was also a supporter of Southern Baptist evangelist Billy Graham, taking his family to see Graham speak at Yankee Stadium (c.
 1957).